steveknipmeyer/ModelRelief/ProjectNotes/TaskList.md

 ## Commit Notes
 #### General
-    Double Posts?
+    Could Dto.FileModel include FormFile?
+        This would not make sense...only Model3ds will be uploaded.
+        DepthBuffer and NormalMap are GeneratedFileModel with a dependecy on Model3d.

+    What is the point of ViewUploadController if it will only be used by Model3d?

+    IUploadModel: IFileModel
+        IFormFile: FormFile

+    Model3dUpload : IUploadModel

+    TPostFile is not needed as a generic type parameter.
+        PostFile is instantiated when required.

+    ViewUploadController<TUploadModel> : ViewController
+        where TUploadModel : IUploadModel

+        Create a generic method for Post of model and file.

+        Only Model3d inherits from ViewUploadController now.
+            Other models (e.g NormalMap, DepthBuffer) may in the future.

+    Update documentation for new types.

+    Why is the FormFile binding lost?
+        The focus has to leave the input fiels.

+    Style the Create page.

     Add validation for the FormFile.
         How can an OBJ file be validated?
-        The back end should assign the Format only after validation. postRequest.Format = Model3dFormat.OBJ;
+            The back end should assign the Format only after validation.

-    When is [FromBody] required in RestController?
-    Can TPostFile be deprecated?
+        Assign Format to model based on file content.

+    [ApiCcontroller]
+    ModelState
+        Does ValidationActionFilter.OnActionExecuting need to do more processing for ModelState?

     Active Project
         Controller InitializeViewControls does not filter based on Project.
 All resources are included.
-        Should Project be a Create property for resources?
-Or should the active Project always determine the Project.
+        Should Project be a Create page property for resources?
+Or should the active Project always control all newly-created resources?

     Projects
         How should a new project be created?